How a Standby Generator Can Benefit A Business

 Generators Keep Retailers’ Lights On

 Retailers who can’t keep the power on in their stores will miss out on the opportunity to sell the very items people require to meet their basic needs during a power outage.
 Batteries, bottled water, flashlights–even charcoal for those who must cook outside–are necessities.
 Retail gas stations, too, provide needed commodities.
 Without a commercial standby generator, these businesses won’t be able to serve the public and generate revenue.

 With a Commercial Power Generator, Office Buildings Keep Going

 Without a commercial standby generator, most of today’s high-tech office equipment won’t work.
 Without power, an office’s water will not run, hence exposing its employees to health hazards due to the lack of sanitation.
 In a heat wave, employees may suffer heat exhaustion without air conditioning.

-With a backup generator, though, these businesses and organizations can keep most of their services going until power is restored.
+With a standby power generator, though, these businesses and organizations can keep most of their services going until power is restored.
 So can yours.

 Think about what could happen to your business without the benefits of a backup generator provides.
 Before the next power emergency, sit down to assess your risks, as well as how much power you’ll need during a power outage.
 Consider a permanent standby generator that turns on automatically when the power goes out for continuous coverage.

 In most cases, the ability to stay open during stormy weather or other power outages will pay for the cost of the generator many times over.
 When you compare the initial cost with the money you’ll save over the years, you’ll wonder why you haven’t bought one sooner.
 Discover the peace of mind you’ll enjoy when you have a backup power source for Southern California’s all-too-frequent power outages.

 If you find yourself in an emergency situation without a standby generator, Duthie Power Services has the largest rental fleet in Southern California, and are available 24 hours a day, 7 days a week, 365 days a year.

 We also service all makes and models of generators, as well as offer new commercial backup generator sales.

 To get in contact with our sales or service department, please request a quote or call 1-800-899-3931.